stafforj/Digital-Experiments/README.md

 # Digital-Experiments
-This repository contains interactive "digital experiments" that are used within our teaching of Compressible Flows to undergraduate students at the University of Birmingham.
+This repository contains interactive "digital experiments" that are used within our teaching of Compressible Flows to undergraduate students at the University of Birmingham, UK.

 _fanno_curve.html_ illustrates the Mollier diagram (h-s) for subsonic and supersonic flows in the presence of friction